wutianze/ComP/README.md

 - mkdir build-release
 - cd build-release && cmake ..
 - make
-- cp libdark.so to your path
+- cp libdark.so to usr/lib or /lib